wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 WMTProximityCheckType types:

-- `qrCode` TOTP was scanned from QR code
+- `qrCode` TOTP was scanned from the QR code
 - `deeplink` TOTP was delivered to the app via Deeplink